flengyel/RYLR998-LoRa/README.md

 * RXD to GPIO 14 TXD1 this is physical pin 8
 * GND to GND physical pin 9.

 **WARNING:** get this wrong and you could fry your Raspberry Pi 4 and your REYAX RYLR998 LoRa® module.
 I haven't had problems, knock wood, but the [MIT license](https://github.com/flengyel/RYLR998-LoRa/blob/main/LICENSE) comes with no warranty.
 Check your connections!
 Under no circumstances apply 5V to the RYLR998 LoRa® module.
 Only 3.3V.

 ### Disable Bluetooth and enable uart1 (/dev/ttyS0)

-1. Ensure that the login shell over the serial port is disabled, but the serial port is enabled.
+\1.
+Ensure that the login shell over the serial port is disabled, but the serial port is enabled

 In `sudo raspi-config`, select Interfacing Options, then select Serial.
 Answer "no" to "Would you like a login shell to be accessible over serial?" and answer "yes"  to "woud you like the serial port hardware to be enabled?".

-2. Disable Bluetooth in ```/boot/config.txt``` by appending
+\2.
+Disable Bluetooth in ```/boot/config.txt``` by appending

 ```bash
 disable-bt=1
 enable-uart=1
 ```

+\3.
 Disable the bluetooth service with

 ```bash
 sudo systemctl disable hciuart.service
 ```

-3. Enable `uart1` with the device tree overlay facility before running the code.
+\4.
+Enable `uart1` with the device tree overlay facility before running the code.
 I do this in `/etc/rc.local` with

 ```bash
 sudo dtoverlay uart1